-Share Class Class A1 ClassA2 Class B Type of investors Retail and Institutional Retail and Institutional Retail and Institutional Form of shares Registered Registered Registered Reference currency EUR EUR EUR ISIN code LU2207643896 LU2754340862 LU1539840006 Listing on Luxembourg Stock Exchange No 1 No No Dividend policy Accumulating shares Distributing shares Accumulating shares Dividend frequency (For Distributing shares) last Business Day of eac of the six months after provided that the perform the NAV of the Class A Dividends are calculated semi-annually (the "Dividend Period") (as of the last Business Day of each financial year and as of the last Business Day of the six months after each financial year, each the "Record Date"), provided that the performance during the Dividend Period is positive, i.e. the NAV of the Class A Shares as of the Record Date is higher than the NAV as of the last Business Day of the previous six months period.
-Initial Subscription Period From 26 October 2020 until 23 November 2020 N/A. (Launched) Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0.50% Redemption fee Up to 1,00% Up to 1,00% None Conversion fee N/A N/A N/A Investment Management fee 0.93% 0.93% 0.43% Distribution fee 0,01% per year Performance fee None Management Company fee A variable fee paid out of AuM of up to 0.06% per year (maximum), (with a minimum fee of up to EUR 25.000)
+Share Class Class A1 ClassA2 Class B Type of investors Retail and Institutional Retail and Institutional Retail and Institutional Form of shares Registered Registered Registered Reference currency EUR EUR EUR ISIN code LU2207643896 LU2754340862 LU1539840006 Listing on Luxembourg Stock Exchange No No No Dividend policy Accumulating shares Distributing shares Accumulating shares Dividend frequency (For Distributing shares) Dividends are calculated semi-annually (the "Dividend Period") (as of the last Business Day of each financial year and as of the last Business Day of the six months after each financial year, each the "Record Date"), provided that the performance during the Dividend Period is positive, i.e. the NAV of the Class A Shares as of the Record Date is higher than the NAV as of the last Business Day of the previous six months period.
+Initial Subscription Period From 26 October 2020 until 23 November 2020 N/A. (Launched) Minimum Subscription 1.000 EUR 1.000 EUR 100.000 EUR Minimum Subsequent Subscription One (1) Share One (1) Share One (1) Share Minimum Holding N/A N/A N/A Subscription fee Up to 3,00% Up to 3,00% Up to 0.50% Redemption fee Up to 1,00% Up to 1,00% None Conversion fee N/A N/A N/A Investment Management fee 0.93% 0.93% 0.43% Distribution fee 0,01% per year Performance fee None Management Company fee A variable fee paid out o a minimum fee of up to E r year (maximum), (with

-1 This class will no longer be listed as of 29 March 2018.
+&lt;sup>1 This class will no longer be listed as of 29 March 2018.

-Administration and Fund Accounting Services fee A variable fee paid out of AuM of up to 0,06% per year (maximum) with a minimum fee of up to EUR 25.000.
-In addition, Booking Fees per Transaction will apply Depositary fees A variable fee paid out of AuM of up to 0.06% per year (maximum), with a minimum fee of up to EUR 17.000 In addition, Booking Fees per Transaction will apply Transfer and Register Agent Free of Charge Domiciliation Fee Free of Charge
+Administration and Fund A variable fee paid out of AuM of up to 0,06% per year (maximum) with a minimum fee of up to EUR 25.000.
+Accounting Services fee In addition, Booking Fees per Transaction will apply Depositary fees A variable fee paid out of AuM of up to 0.06% per year (maximum), with a minimum fee of up to EUR 17.000 In addition, Booking Fees per Transaction will apply Transfer and Register Agent Free of Charge Domiciliation Fee Free of Charge